pomerium/documentation/content/docs/guides/jit.md

   - A policy restricting the users to administrators only should be attached policy
   - in **Headers**, **Pass Identity Headers** needs to be enabled

-With this setup any user will have access to [https://jit-example.curious-cat-9999.pomerium.app](https://jit-example.curious-cat-9999.pomerium.app) but only adminstrators will be able to approve access requests.
+With this setup any user will have access to [https://jit-example.curious-cat-9999.pomerium.app](https://jit-example.curious-cat-9999.pomerium.app) but only administrators will be able to approve access requests.